premAI-io/dev-portal/blog/2023-07-31-quarterly-earnings-chatbot/index.md

 Here are the steps required to build this app:
 1. Run the Whisper Tiny model locally
 2. Send the audio file to the model and get the converted text
-3. Use Langchain to break the text into chunks
+3. Split the text into chunks using [LangChain](https://github.com/langchain-ai/langchain)
-4. Store the chunks inside a vector database
+4. Store the chunks inside a vector database provided by [Weaviate](https://github.com/weaviate/weaviate)
 5. Query the data stored in the vector database
-6. Chat with the data using an open-source LLM
+6. Chat with the data using an open-source LLM, in this case [Vicuna](https://vicuna.lmsys.org)

 There are quite a few technologies here and it can be difficult to run them manually.
 This is where Prem AI comes in.
 Prem AI allows people to easily deploy open-source tools and models without having to deal with any infrastructure.